opnfv/nfvbench/docs/testing/user/userguide/advanced.rst

 -------------

 NFVbench will dicover the MAC addresses to use for generated frames using:
-- either OpenStack discovery (find the MAC of an existing VM) if the loopback VM is configured to run L2 forwarding
+- either OpenStack discovery (find the MAC of an existing VM) in the case of PVP and PVVP service chains
-- or using dynamic ARP discovery (find MAC from IP) if the loopback VM is configured to run L3 routing or in the case of external chains.
+- or using dynamic ARP discovery (find MAC from IP) in the case of external chains.

 Cleanup Script
 --------------